2363886687/Mamba-Compression-Acceleration-Efficient-papers/README.md

 &emsp;  Token merging + Re-training

-  Inspired by ToMe, in the token merging stage, this paper first divides tokens into odd and even sequence, then calculate their distance, and finally merge the most relevent r pairs.
+&emsp;  Inspired by ToMe, in the token merging stage, this paper first divides tokens into odd and even sequence, then calculate their distance, and finally merge the most relevent r pairs.
 The Retraining stage extremely quickly restore the accuracy of the token merged model.

 :rocket:Famba-V （ECCV 2024）
 https://github.com/AIoT-MLSys-Lab/Famba-V

-Also based on ToMe, this paper proposes a suit of cross-layer choice strategies in Vim.
+&emsp;Also based on ToMe, this paper proposes a suit of cross-layer choice strategies in Vim.

 :rocket:Exploring Token Pruning in Vision State Space Models https://github.com/ZLKong/ToP-ViM